-As soon as high-caliber science post-grads are trained, the majority leave the continent.
 In 2016, my company Seeding Labs conducted a written survey of three dozen African scientists from 12 countries.
 The surveys were completed anonymously with participants representing the range of fields including biology, chemistry, computer science and engineering.
 All participants were receiving or had just completed post-graduate training outside their home countries and returned to their home institutions.
 However, 76% reported that their home institutions lacked sufficient laboratory equipment to conduct their current research projects, and 93% reported that they lacked the equipment to pursue future research directions.

 Existing Equipment is Sufficient to Meet Needs For:

 Source: Seeding Labs survey data, 2016